8Sided Blog

 I’ve been following this convoluted case for a while, and the article on Boing Boing quoted above is perhaps the best summation of the whole thing that I’ve seen.
 It also includes background on the sisters who wrote “Happy Birthday” … their story, which I didn’t really know, is fascinating.

-Filed Under: Uncategorized Tagged With: Copyright, Legal Matters, Music History, Music Publishing
+Categories // Uncategorized Tags // Copyright, Legal Matters, Music History, Music Publishing

 Music Library Warning Bells